Team : Organic Synthesis - GlycoBio&Chemistry

 Created in 1997, upon the arrival of Prof. Olivier R. Martin from USA, our team is one of four at ICOA which form the research group "Glycomolecules: from synthesis to enzymology".
-In addition to Prof. Martin, the team is currently composed of two permanent researchers: Estelle Gallienne, assistant professor since 2008 and Cyril Nicolas, research fellow at CNRS since 2010.
+In addition to Prof. Martin, the team is currently composed of one permanent researchers: Estelle Gallienne, assistant professor since 2008.
 The team research activities are to develop original methods of organic synthesis, mainly in the field of carbohydrates, applied to the preparation of new molecules of therapeutic interest.

 As well as amino acids, lipids, and nucleotides, "sugars" are a large group of natural products widely found in living organisms.
 Those substances play a fundamental role from a nutritional, structural and protective point of view.
 Other more subtle but equally important functions have also been discovered.
 Thus oligosaccharides of great complexity, grafted on membrane lipids and proteins "decorate" the cell surface.
 These structures are involved in recognition mechanisms as fundamental as infection by pathogens, antigen-antibody interactions or the triggering of inflammatory signals.